-The curriculum is managed in Faculties: Languages and Arts; Science & Sport; Maths, Economics & Computing; Humanities; and Social Sciences, each of which are led by five Heads of Faculty.
-This group is joined by the Vice Principal (Planning & Resources), Assistant Principal (Curriculum) and seven managers with cross-College responsibilities: the Head of Inclusion, Schools Liaison, the Head of Information Systems, the Coordinator of Greater Manchester High Achievers' Partnership (GMHAP), the Head of Teaching & Learning, the Head of the High Achiever's Unit and the Director of Admin & College Services.
-The Team meets every two weeks and is led by the Vice Principal (Curriculum & Quality).
+The curriculum is managed in Faculties: Languages and Arts; Science & Sport; Maths, Economics & Computing; Humanities; and Social Sciences, which are led by five Heads of Faculty.
+The Head of General RE is responsible for the General RE programme which is followed by every student.
+This group is joined by the Vice Principal: Resources & Planning, Tracy Livesey.
+It is chaired by the Vice Principal: Curriculum & Quality, Mike Deasy.
+The Assistant Principal for Curriculum, Graeme Balfour, is in the team.
+Five managers with cross-college responsibilities form the remainder of the team: Danny Foulder, who has responsibility for Schools Liaison and is also Co-ordinator of the Greater Manchester High Achievement Partnership (GHMAP); Eleanor Burnett who has responsibility for Equality & Diversity; James Atkiss, Head of Information Systems, Tom Hetherington, Head of Teaching & Learning and Ian Udall who has responsibility for the High Achiever's Unit.
+The team meets every two weeks.